hammad5421/DataSciencePortfolio/src/content/blog/apoor-dot-dev.md

 ## Deploying to Fly.io

 Deploying the app to Fly.io was a breeze.
-Even though Fly doesn't provide language support for Rust per se, it's easy enough to deploy an app using a `Dockerfile`.
+Even though Fly doesn't provide language support for Rust specifically, it's easy enough to deploy an app using a `Dockerfile`.
+I'm using multi-stage builds to keep my containers small.

 ## Load Testing and Performance

 ![A GIF showing the terminal output from running k6](/images/apoor-dot-dev-load-test-demo.gif)

+## Oops!
+I DDoSed Myself